 - 1. Calculation of financial aid refunds are made after notification of the student's official withdrawal from the University is made to the Financial Aid Office by the Office of the Registrar. - 2.
-The date used in determining amount of aid earned will be the date of withdrawal notification from the student or the midpoint of the period of enrollment if no notification was given. - The following calculations are used for refunds: A. For calculating refunds the 'ACADEMIC WEEKS' for a semester are calculated based on the official start and end dates of the student's registered courses.
-B. Percentage of reduction in financial aid is based on percentage of semester attended before withdrawal or the midpoint of the period of enrollment if no withdrawal notification was given.
+The date used in determining amount of aid earned will be the last date of attendance in an academically-related activity, or the midpoint of the period of enrollment if no notification was given. - 3.
+The following calculations are used for refunds: - A. For calculating refunds the 'ACADEMIC WEEKS' for a semester are calculated based on the official start and end dates of the student's registered courses. - B. Percentage of reduction in financial aid is based on percentage of semester attended before withdrawal or the midpoint of the period of enrollment if no withdrawal notification was given.

 Reduction in amount of aid available to student based on:

-Percentage of semester attended = 100% - (withdrawal date/total academic weeks) NOTE: percentage of reduction in tuition charges to student is based on percentage of semester enrolled through the date of withdrawal notification.
-Please refer to "Refunds" in the previous Student Accounts section for the policy for tuition refunds.
+Percentage of semester attended = 100% - (withdrawal date/total academic weeks)

+NOTE: percentage of reduction in tuition charges to student is based on percentage of semester enrolled through the date of withdrawal notification.
+Please refer to "Refunds" in the Student Accounts section for the policy for tuition refunds.